 This clause describes the procedures at the UE and between UEs, for 5G ProSe direct communication over PC5.

 The UE shall support requirements for securing 5G ProSe direct communication over PC5.

+To perform the 5G ProSe direct communication over PC5, the UE shall be configured with the corresponding configurations as specified in clause 5.2.4.
+If a UE cannot derive any of the necessary configurations (e.g. NR Tx profile, ProSe NR frequencies, PC5 QoS parameters) according to the mapping rules for the ProSe identifier of a ProSe service (see 3GPP TS 24.555 [17]), then the UE is not allowed to perform any operation as specified in clause 7 for the ProSe service.

 The PC5 interface is selected based on the ProSe application to path preference mapping rules as specified in clause 5.2.4 before 5G ProSe direct communication.